To content

 Modern teaching and didactics in mathematics and mechanics

-The German Association for Applied Mathematics and Mechanics - GAMM for short - set up this new technical committee in August 2021.
+The Society for Applied Mathematics and Mechanics - GAMM for short - set up this new technical committee in August 2021.
 The initiators and coordinators are Dr.-Ing.
 Thorsten Bartel and Prof. Dr. Tobias Haertel.

 Our motivation and goals